sfomuseum/go-www-geotag-sfomuseum/README.md

 ## Important

 This is work in progress, including the documentation.
-In the meantime please have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts and the [Geotagging at SFO Museum, Part 7 – Custom Writers](https://millsfield.sfomuseum.org/blog/2020/05/01/geotagging-custom-writers/) and [Geotagging at SFO Museum, part 9 – Publishing Data](https://millsfield.sfomuseum.org/blog/2020/05/07/geotagging-publishing/) posts in particular.
+In the meantime please have a look at the [Geotagging at SFO Museum](https://millsfield.sfomuseum.org/blog/tags/geotagging) series of blog posts and the [Geotagging at SFO Museum, Part 7 – Custom Writers](https://millsfield.sfomuseum.org/blog/2020/05/01/geotagging-custom-writers/) and [Geotagging at SFO Museum, part 9 – Publishing Data](https://millsfield.sfomuseum.org/blog/2020/05/07/geotagging-publishing/) and [Geotagging at SFO Museum, part 10 – Native Applications](https://millsfield.sfomuseum.org/blog/2020/05/18/geotagging-native/) posts in particular.

 ## Example